BlakeRain/blakerain.com/content/hosting.md

   The server is running 1.20.1 modded with [Forge](https://files.minecraftforge.net/) and our own [modpack](https://github.com/bans-minecraft/modpack).
 We also have a [mod](https://github.com/bans-minecraft/utamacraft) for some custom functionality.
+- [Navidrome](https://www.navidrome.org/) - A self-hosted music server.
+Supports a wide range of formats and metadata.
+Also supports (Open)Subsonic APIs, which work with lots of clients.
 - [Open WebUI](https://github.com/open-webui/open-webui) – Self-hosted interface to LLMs.
 Useful for shouting at LLMs via API with a reasonable UI.
 - [Parcel](https://github.com/BlakeRain/parcel) – A self-hosted file sharing service.
 Actually